datadesk/kobe-every-shot-ever/README.md

 #####Learn from our mistakes

 We did a very simple translation from X and Y coordinates to latitude and longitude.
-We simply opened the data in Excel and added two extra columns that added the X and Y values (divided by 1000) to the latitude and longitude of the Staples Center.
+We opened the data in Excel and added two extra columns that added the X and Y values (divided by 1000) to the latitude and longitude of the Staples Center.

 This solution is what we came up with on a deadline — and it worked.
 But next time, we'd do it differently.
 Here's why: